salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # flags.runtime-method.description

 Specifies the runtime method for the app execution.
 This affects how the app processes data and handles user interactions.
-Common values include sync and async.
-This setting overrides the template's default runtime method.
+Valid values are 'sync' and 'async'.
+This setting overrides the app's default runtime method.

 # flags.log-level.summary